jonathanvdc/Flame/README.md

 ## Flame.Cecil
-Flame.Cecil facilitates reflecting upon and emitting .Net Framework assemblies. dsc uses it to generate .Net assemblies.
+Flame.Cecil facilitates reflecting upon and emitting .Net Framework assemblies. dsc uses this library to reference and generate .Net assemblies.
 Flame.Cecil is written in C#.

 ## dsc